Biden's 'genocide' declaration not expected to trigger immediate changes to US policy - KTVZ

 By Kevin Liptak, CNN

+The comment came before an expected move by the US on Wednesday to unveil its latest tranche of military assistance to Ukraine, a package that could come in north of $700 million and was expected to include armored vehicles, drones and other weapons.

+Yet Biden’s assertion that genocide is underway — his first time using that term to describe the savagery in Ukraine — did not appear to alter his long-held stance that US forces will not directly intervene to end the suffering.

-Speaking in Iowa, Biden made it clear that he believes Russian President Vladimir Putin is committing genocide in Ukraine but said he would “let the lawyers decide” to use that designation internationally.
+Speaking in Iowa, Biden made it clear he believes Russian President Vladimir Putin is committing genocide but said he would “let the lawyers decide” to use that designation internationally.

+“It sure seems that way to me,” Biden said.
+He cited mounting evidence over the past week for his determination, saying it had become “clearer and clearer that Putin is just trying to wipe out the idea of even being able to be Ukrainian.”

-That was a signal the US is not making a formal declaration, the officials said.
-The US has only made eight formal determinations of genocide, most recently labeling Myanmar’s persecution of the Rohingya minority a genocide.
+Still, by noting the lawyers would make the ultimate determination, Biden was signaling the US is not yet registering a formal declaration of genocide, the officials said.
+The US has only made eight formal determinations of genocide, most recently applying that label to Myanmar’s persecution of the Rohingya minority.

-Doing so would trigger legal obligation under the United Nations Genocide Convention, which would require countries to intervene to prevent the genocide from advancing.
+That process took years, including a considerable amount of evidence-gathering and a lengthy back-and-forth between administration lawyers and officials over the potential ramification of applying the label.
+Similarly, the declaration in 2021 that China is committing genocide against Uyghur Muslims in the western Xinjiang province was preceded by extensive deliberations among State Department lawyers.

+In both cases, political considerations came into play, according to people familiar with the matter.
+Lawyers were initially wary that China’s actions in Xinjiang rose to the level of genocide, though Biden reaffirmed the label when he took office.

 Already, Biden’s use of the word genocide has drawn some blowback from a key US ally.